jdabassett/reading-notes/301/reading-template.md

 * Did you get your API key?

+  I have an account; but am waiting to created a project and don't have a key for it.

 ---

 ## [**The Movie DB API Docs:**](https://developers.themoviedb.org/3/getting-started/introduction)

 * Did you get your API key?

+  I have an account; but am waiting to created a project and don't have a key for it.

 ---
 ---